Last Update: 26th February 2022

 Tests and clinical trials are conducted by independent research institutions and organizations around the world – from USA, Japan, South Africa, Korea and Malaysia.

-The well known US-patented Physta® Tongkat Ali (which was jointly formulated by MIT and the Malaysian Government back in 2008) produced breakthrough results from more than 26 clinical trials using human test subjects (including placebo group) to validate various health benefits.
+A well-respected Physta® Tongkat Ali (which was jointly formulated by MIT and the Malaysian Government back in 2008) produced breakthrough results from more than 26 clinical trials using human test subjects to validate various health benefits.

-Summary of Potential Health Benefits Backed By Science:
+Summary of Potential Health Benefits From Tongkat Ali:

 - Increases the Production of Testosterone